Mathnerd314/stroscot/docs/Reference/Memory.rst

   x[1] := 3
   x[1] # 3

 A variable is a thread-local reference that can store arbitrary packable values.
-Thread local means that reading/writing from a different thread than the one that created it returns an error.
+Thread local means that reading/writing from a different thread than the owning thread returns an error.
+You can get/set the owner with ``getOwner/setOwner``.
+Initially the thread that allocates the variable owns it.

 Reading elides the copy if the reference is dead after the read, otherwise copies.